-The bulk of Machinima’s trouble came from the language within their YouTube promoter contracts, which, claimed ownership to all intellectual property rights of the videos and required the promoters “to keep confidential at all times in perpetuity all matters relating to” their agreement with Machinima.
+The bulk of Machinima’s trouble arose from language in its YouTube promoter contracts.
+Specifically, a provision claimed ownership to all video intellectual property.
+It also required promoters “to keep confidential at all times in perpetuity all matters relating to” the agreement with Machinima.
 Id. at 3.
-Furthermore, the FTC took issue with Machinima’s insistence that their video promoters adhere to the the talking points sent to them, which explicitly included directions to describe what the promoters enjoyed about Microsoft’s products.
-Id. at 2.

 What Affiliate Marketers Can Learn from the Settlement Terms

 Machinima’s settlement terms included three directives from which affiliate marketers can learn.